Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/hid-create-custom-layout-class.md

+---
+uid: input-system-custom-class-layout
+---

-# Using a custom class to create a layout
+# Use a custom class to create a layout

 You can create your own [`InputDevice`](xref:UnityEngine.InputSystem.InputDevice) class and state layouts in C# to create a custom layout as follows: